 Growing up as a 1.5-generation Salvadorian-American, outside of my home life, I didn’t know much about my culture.
 I often felt in between.
 The other within the other.
 Immigrant.

 This experience created an observer within me.
-Most immigrants just want to fit in so I observed and devoured culture.
+I observed and devoured culture.